A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 To improve the randomness of an LCG, several techniques have been proposed.
 One important class of PRNGs exists which deals it by combining more than one LCG, see for example \cite{L'Ecuyer:1988:EPC:62959.62969,10.2307.2347988,doi:10.1287.opre.44.5.816,doi:10.1287.opre.47.1.159}.
-Several combining techniques have been suggested in the literature, like addition using integer arithmetic \cite{10.2307.2347988,L'Ecuyer:1988:EPC:62959.62969}, shuffling \cite{nance1978some}, bitwise addition modulo $2$ \cite{bratleyguide} etc. In \cite{doi:10.1287.opre.44.5.816}, it is shown that, we can get an MRG equivalent (or approximately equivalent) to the combined generator of two or more component MRGs, where the equivalent MRG has modulus equal to the product of the individual moduli of the component MRGs.
-For example, consider $J\geq 2$ component MRGs with $m_j$s as pairwise relatively prime with period $\rho_j={m_j^{k_j}}-1$, where the $j^{th}$ recurrence has order $k_j$ and is shown as:
+Several combining techniques are suggested in the literature, like addition using integer arithmetic \cite{10.2307.2347988,L'Ecuyer:1988:EPC:62959.62969}, shuffling \cite{nance1978some}, bitwise addition modulo $2$ \cite{bratleyguide} etc.

+In \cite{doi:10.1287.opre.44.5.816}, it is shown that, we can get an MRG equivalent (or approximately equivalent) to the combined generator of two or more component MRGs, where the equivalent MRG has modulus equal to the product of the individual moduli of the component MRGs.
+Let us consider $J\geq 2$ component MRGs where each MRG satisfies the recurrence

+having order $k_j$ and coefficients $a_{j,i}$ ($1\le i \le k$).
+Here, the moduli $m_j$s are pairwise relatively prime and each MRG has period $\rho_j={m_j^{k_j}}-1$.
+Now, two combined generators can be defined \cite{doi:10.1287.opre.44.5.816}:
-Two combined generators can be defined, where $\delta_j$s are arbitrary integers such that each $\delta_j$ is relatively prime to $m_j$ \cite{doi:10.1287.opre.44.5.816}:

-It is shown that, the MRGs of Equations \ref{cmrg-form} and \ref{cmrg_2} are equivalent to an MRG of Equation~\ref{mrg-form} with modulus $m=\prod_{j=1}^{J} m_j$ and period length = $lcm(\rho_1,\cdots, \rho_J)$.
-Similarly, the MRG of Equation~\ref{cmrg_1} is approximately equivalent to the MRG of Equation~\ref{cmrg_2}.
+Here, $\delta_1, \delta_2, \cdots$ are arbitrary integers such that each $\delta_j$ is relatively prime to $m_j$.
+The MRGs of Equation~\ref{cmrg_2} and \ref{cmrg_1} are approximately equivalent to each other.
+Further, it can be shown that, the MRGs of equations \ref{cmrg-form} and \ref{cmrg_2} are equivalent to an MRG of Equation~\ref{mrg-form} with $m=\prod\limits_{j=1}^{J} m_j$ and period length = $lcm(\rho_1,\cdots, \rho_J)$.
+A well-known example of combined MRG is \verb|MRG31k3p| \cite{L'Ecuyer:2000:FCM:510378.510476} where two component MRGs of order $3$ are used having the following parameters:

+Here, for ease of implementation, each component MRG has two non-zero coefficients of the form $2^q$ and $2^q+1$.
+The combined MRG follows Equation~\ref{cmrg_1} and its period length is approximately $2^{185}$.